Epimedium x 'After Midnight'

 Perhaps the most all around beautiful Epimedium of those that Darrell has developed so far!
 Upright, heavy flowered panicles of pink and raspberry flowers float well above handsome, mottled foliage in spring.
 Medium pink sepals cap the top of each widely-arched spur.
 From the yellow spur tips that reveal their treasure of nectar, the color changes from white to a rich, berry pink, as if the cup was dipped in raspberry sorbet.
 Elongated, evergreen medium-sized arrow-shaped leaflets contrast purple mottling against a green background.
 A vigorous grower, it puts on an incredible show with rebloom if it is happy in its environment.
 12" tall with flower stems reaching 16". $35

-Epimedium x 'Sunshowers'
+Epimedium x 'Sunshowers'-- Sold Out

 Epimedium x ‘Sunshowers’ (Cc.
 050101)